cfengtui/Case_study/README.md

 data03.csv
 data04.csv

-The data_cleaned file consists cleaned data at consumer level, this data will be cached to save some computing time.
-It will take 10-20 minutes for the notebook to generate the cleaned data set, and will not be re-generated after the first run.
+The data_cleaned file consists cleaned data at consumer level, it will take 10-15 minutes for the notebook to generate the cleaned data set, and will be cached after the first run to save computing time.

 ## Modelling Procedure